OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-24.md

 ## Joshua 24:26

 And Joshua recorded these things in the Book of the Law of God.
-Then he took a large stone and set it up there under the oak near the holy place of the Lord.
+Then he took a large stone and set it up there under the oak near the sanctuary of the Lord.

 ## Joshua 24:27

 “See!” he said to all the people.
 “This stone will be a witness against us.
-It has heard all the words the Lord has spoken to us.
+It has heard all the words the Lord has said to us.
 It will be a witness against you if you are untrue to your God.”

----

 ## Joshua 24:28